 The work of DevOps considerably increases with a cloud-agnostic strategy.
 So we started with an automate first mentality.
 Infrastructure should be created easily with almost no manual intervention, CI pipeline for easy integration & testing.
 Deployment pipelines to accommodate scheduled deployments with approvals.

 Microservices architecture structures an application as a collection of services that are broken into small units, each serving a specific business function and interacting with each other.
 Applications, especially if intended as cloud agnostic, are easier to both build and maintain when broken down into more manageable microservice units.
 Microservices are:

 The microservice architecture allows for the rapid, frequent and reliable delivery of large, complex applications.
-It also far easier for organisation to introduce changes or additions to its technology stack within a microservices environment.
+It is also far easier for organisations to introduce changes or additions to its technology stack within a microservices environment.

 A containerisation technology, Docker reduces friction when migrating workloads from one cloud platform to another.
 Within the Docker container, application needs such as runtime, environmental variables and setups scrips are defined.
 That means the container can, with minor exceptions, be launched almost anywhere.

 If containers are then placed into a container orchestration platform, this will manage the lifecycle as well as, if requested, logging and monitoring.
 The OCI-compliant container runtime then smooths out any discrepancy between hosts while running the application.